asselina94/asselina94/README.md

 [![Gmail Badge](https://img.shields.io/badge/-batuassel-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:batuassel@gmail.com)](mailto:batuassel@gmail.com)

-Welcome to my profile!
-I'm a self taught developer, full-time coder and adventure seeker.
-I'm currently into Python Development and working on my Data Structures and Algorithms.
+Welcome to my GitHub profile!
+I'm a data analyst with a passion for exploring and analyzing data to uncover insights and drive decision-making.
+As a self-taught developer and full-time coder, I thrive on tackling challenges and turning data into actionable insights.
+Currently, I'm focused on Python development and leveraging its powerful libraries for data analysis and visualization.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/asselkin/).

 <li>🧐 Most of my projects are available on <a href="https://github.com/asselina94">Github</a>.</li>